wsu718/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array so it is more useful when you're changing or altering data because it leaves the original array unchanged.

+.forEach doesn't create a new array automatically (though it can with .push).
+It is thus better for when you want to do something like logging out the array or changing the existing array's data (without creating a new one).

 2. What is the difference between a function and a method?

+A method is a function that is defined inside an object.
+Because of this the method is given a reference (this) the function it is in.

+A function is defined outside the object.

 3. What is closure?

+Closure is the ability for a function to access variables outside itself and it's own scope.

 4. Describe the four rules of the 'this' keyword.

+Window Binding: _this_ is the window or console Object.
+Implicit Binding: The most common application of _this_. _This_ is the object before the dot whenever a function is called with a preceding dot.
+Explicit Binding: _this_ is explicitly defined with .call, .apply, or bind.
+New Binding: _this_ points to the new object that is created by the new constructor.

 5. Why do we need super() in an extended class?

+super() is what allows the child to inherit from the parent.

 ## Project Set up